Elvis Costello: Legacy

 Costello is considered by experts in pop and rock music to be one of the best songwriters of his generation.
 Stephen Thomas Erlewine of AllMusic summarised Costello as the "most evocative, innovative, and gifted songwriter since Bob Dylan, with songs that offer highly personal takes on love and politics".
-In 2015, Rolling Stone ranked him 24th their list of the greatest songwriters of all time, calling him a songwriter of "almost unparalleled versatility".
+In 2015, Rolling Stone ranked him 24th on their list of the greatest songwriters of all time, noting his "almost unparalleled versatility".
 When he was inducted into the Songwriters Hall of Fame in 2016, the induction announcement said the impact of Costello's songs "far out-distanced their commercial performance".

-Costello's debut album, My Aim Is True, is widely considered one of the best debut albums in the history of rock music.
-On the occasion of the 40th anniversary of the album's release, Billboard called it "one of the most influential albums in the history of rock and punk" and "one of the strongest debut albums in history".
-Although Costello never applied the term "new wave" to his music, Costello's early records helped defined the new wave music genre.
+Costello's My Aim Is True is widely considered one of the best debut albums in rock history, and influential on rock and punk music.
+Although Costello never applied the term "new wave" to his music, Costello's early records helped defined the genre.
 AllMusic said, "Costello's early albums changed the face of pop music by harnessing punk's energy to a leaner, more incisive aesthetic that included pop hooks, virtually inventing new wave in the process".
 In their 2013 list of greatest albums of all time, NME described This Year's Model as "defining the British new wave".
-In their 2009 list of greatest albums of all time, Rolling Stone said "the keyboard-driven sound of [Costello's 1979 song] 'Accidents Will Happen' helped define New Wave".
+In their 2009 list of greatest albums of all time, Rolling Stone said "the keyboard-driven sound of 'Accidents Will Happen' helped define new wave".